-Advanced certificate signing options in the SAML token for gallery apps in Azure Active Directory
+Advanced certificate signing options in a SAML token

 Today Azure Active Directory (Azure AD) supports thousands of pre-integrated applications in the Azure Active Directory App Gallery.
 Over 500 of the applications support single sign-on by using the Security Assertion Markup Language (SAML) 2.0 protocol, such as the NetSuite application.
 When a customer authenticates to an application through Azure AD by using SAML, Azure AD sends a token to the application (via an HTTP POST).
 The application then validates and uses the token to sign in the customer instead of prompting for a username and password.
 These SAML tokens are signed with the unique certificate that's generated in Azure AD and by specific standard algorithms.

 Azure AD uses some of the default settings for the gallery applications.
 The default values are set up based on the application's requirements.

 In Azure AD, you can set up certificate signing options and the certificate signing algorithm.

 Sign SAML assertion.
 This default option is set for most of the gallery applications.
 If you select this option, Azure AD as an Identity Provider (IdP) signs the SAML assertion and certificate with the X.509 certificate of the application.

 Sign SAML response.
 If you select this option, Azure AD as an IdP signs the SAML response with the X.509 certificate of the application.

 Sign SAML response and assertion.
 If you select this option, Azure AD as an IdP signs the entire SAML token with the X.509 certificate of the application.